MelonSmasher/WyzeFirmwareTool/README.md

                         The version number of the firmware to modify -r, --rtsp            Download the RTSP firmware.
 If used the Firmware Version argument is ignored.
   -u, --usb-ethernet    Enable USB Ethernet support for ASIX based ethernet adapters.
+  -d, --disable-wlan    Disabled the wifi connection.
+Requires that you enable USB ethernet support.
   -t, --telnet-server   Enable persistent telnet server on the camera.
 ```